JackGarner/tauri-use-dll-examlpe/README.md

-# Using DLLs in a Tauri Application on Windows
+# Using DLLs in a Tauri Application on Windows.

 This simple example will show how to connect and use third-party DLL libraries in a Tauri application for Windows.